West Montrose Covered Bridge: History

 The first records of this bridge include a call for tender in 1880 by John L. Wideman of nearby St. Jacobs, Ontario, for a covered bridge to span the Grand River.
-The cost would be shared by the Ontario Ministry of Transportation and Communications and the township of Woolwich.
+The cost would be shared by the Provincial Department of Public Works and the township of Woolwich.
 The contract was given to the Bear Bros., John and Benjamin.
 Drawings and five pages of specs were completed by John Bear who indicated that hardwood was used throughout, although the rafters and the sheets over the sides would be made of pine.
 The wood was obtained from the nearby villages of Bridgeport, Blair and Doon.
 The opening date of the bridge was 15 November 1881 but it was not painted (with "residual oil and fire proof paint") until May of the following year.

 Starting in the mid 1800s, this area of Waterloo County was settled primarily by Mennonite Germans from Pennsylvania.
 The horse and buggy was the primary transportation and in winter, the wheels were replaced with sleigh runners.
 This required the township to hire an individual to shovel snow onto the bridge roadway to avoid damage to the flooring.
 From 1885 until 1950, coal oil lamps were lit inside the bridge overnight; they were replaced by electric bulbs.

 This was not the first covered bridge in Waterloo County.
 The Shingle Bridge in Blair (part of Preston, Ontario) was built before 1835, the first of this type in the area, but was destroyed by flood waters in 1857.
 By 1900, there were only five covered bridges in all of Ontario and no others in this area.

 Several restorations were completed over the years.
 The wooden abutments were replaced with concrete some time after 1900.
 In 1904, new planks were laid over the oak floor.
 New wooden trusses were installed in 1933.
 In 1955, part of the floor was replaced and covered with crushed stone.
 In 1959, parts from an old Bailey truss bridge were used to replace the internal structure; metal parts were hidden by pine panels.
 The roof was re-shingled in 1987 and some beams were replaced in 1995 and 1996.
 In late 2012 to early 2013, a floor beam replacement and some roof repairs were completed.

 In 1959, the township diverted traffic onto the new Highway 86 (now Township Line 86) after constructing a new concrete bridge.
 This strategy minimized the number of vehicles driving through the small settlement and helped to lengthen the useful life of the covered bridge.